Skip to main content

 While we may be all too familiar with various types of joint pain, from achy knees to painful shoulders, your jaw is also equipped with very small joints that can lead to disproportionately large discomfort.
 Called your temporomandibular joints (TMJs), when something goes wrong in these small hinge joints, it can lead to pain in your jaw, face, and neck, as well as headaches.

-At Aura Dentistry, Drs.
+At McLean Aura Dentistry, Drs.
 Negar Tehrani and Chang Yi have extensive experience helping patients find relief painful TMJ disorders.

 To get started, we believe that education is key.
 If you’re among the 10 million people in the United States who have a TMJ disorder, the following information will prove useful.